harshit2608/Prism/README.md

 <h4>Building ORE on windows</h4>

-Run the `scripts/Win-GenProject.bat` which will generate a Visual Studio 2022 solution.
+Run the `scripts\Win-GenProject.bat` which will generate a Visual Studio 2022 solution.

 **MSVC**
 Download MSVC from [here](https://visualstudio.microsoft.com/vs/features/cplusplus/)

+<h4>Building ORE on Mac</h4>

+**XCODE**

+Download Xcode-toolchain and clang, and run `scripts/Mac-GenProjects.sh` which will generate make files using gmake2.
+After that just run make command and build the build project.

 <h4>Building ORE on Linux</h4>

 **PROJECT IS UNDERDEVELOPMENT AND HASN'T BEEN TESTED ON LINUX!!**

-<h4>Building ORE on Mac</h4>

-**PROJECT IS UNDERDEVELOPMENT AND HASN'T BEEN TESTED ON MAC!!**